LotusLotus

 The Buddha told Kāśyapa, "It has been taught by Buddhas since time without a beginning."

-Kāśyapa asked the Buddha, "Who taught and educated all Buddhas without a beginning in time?"
+Kāśyapa asked the Buddha, “Who taught and transformed all Buddhas without a beginning in time?”

-The Buddha told Kāśyapa, "Time without a beginning is not what voice-hearers or Pratyekabuddhas can know by thinking.
-If a man who is as wise and well-informed as Śāriputra appears in the world, he can think throughout the long night but still cannot know who is the very first of Buddhas, who are without a beginning.
+The Buddha told Kāśyapa, “Time without a beginning is not what voice-hearers or Pratyekabuddhas can know by thinking.
+If a person who is as wise and well informed as Śāriputra appears in the world, he can think throughout the long night but still cannot know who is the very first of Buddhas, who are without a beginning.
 Nor can he know His nirvāṇa or the interval in between.
 Furthermore, Kāśyapa, even Mahāmaudgalyāyana, using his transcendental powers, can never find the very first Buddha World without a beginning.
-Thus, none of the voice-hearers, Pratyekabuddhas, or Bodhisattvas on the Tenth Ground, such as Maitreya Bodhisattva, can know it.
-As the origin of Buddhas is hard to know, so too is the origin of sentient beings."
+Thus, none of the voice-hearers, Pratyekabuddhas, or Bodhisattvas on the tenth ground, such as Maitreya Bodhisattva, can know it.
+As the origin of Buddhas is hard to know, so too is the origin of sentient beings.”

-Kāśyapa said to the Buddha, "Therefore, World-Honored One, there is neither a performer [of karma] nor a recipient [of its fruit]."
+Kāśyapa said to the Buddha, “Therefore, World-Honored One, there is neither a doer [of karma] nor a recipient [of karmic fruit].”

-The Buddha told Kāśyapa, "Causation is the performer and the recipient."
+The Buddha told Kāśyapa, “Causation is the doer and the recipient.”

 Kāśyapa asked the Buddha, "Does the world have an ending, or have no ending?"